technicaltitch/pipelines/docs/developers/migrating.md

     def output(self):
         return ExpiringLocalTarget(
             os.path.join(output_path, 'Monthly Historical Data.h5'),
-            # Pass a timeout (in secornds) to force data to recalculate automatically
+            # Pass a timeout (in seconds) to force data to recalculate automatically
-            # when the timeout exires
+            # when the timeout expires
             timeout=1800,
             # Pass the Task as well to recalculate if the Task source code
             # changes.
 This appends a hash to the end of the filename.